-Upon arrival into Tokyo, Japan's incomparable capital, you will be met by an English-speaking representative and transfer approximately 1 and a half hours to your hotel.
+Fly to Tokyo, Japan's incomparable capital.
+On arrival, you will be met by an English-speaking representative and transfer approximately 1 and a half hours to your hotel.

 Please note: Early check in is not included.
 If you wish to arrange this at additional cost, please speak to your reservation's consultant; please note that it may not be confirmed until close to departure.

 Otherwise, Japanese hotel rooms are usually available from 3.00 p.m. on the date of arrival.

-ioter rooms are usually available from 5.00 p.m. on the date of al